Paper Recycling Makes Dollars and Sense

 In 1976, Alan Davis wanted to print an annual report on recycled paper, but had a difficult time finding a supply of it.
 So he switched careers and started a recycled paper company.

 Today, the Conservatree Paper Co. is the country’s only paper wholesaler to distribute strictly recycled paper.
-Over the years, the San Francisco-based firm founded by Davis has introduced a number of new papers to the marketplace, including types using high percentages of post-consumer waste.
+Over the years, the San Francisco-based firm founded by Davis has introduced a number of new paper to the marketplace, including types using high percentages of post-consumer waste.

 “From the beginning, we’ve been a trailblazer working ahead of the environmental movement,” said David Assman, vice president of information services.
 “We’ve led the way in introducing people to recycled paper and bringing new papers to the marketplace.”